syntasso/kratix-docs/docs/workshop/part-ii/02-dependencies.md

 <img src={useBaseUrl('/img/docs/workshop/operator-as-shared-dependency.png')} />

-The desired workflow is to have the ECK Operator and its CRDs installed in the cluster immediately after the Promise gets installed.
+The goal is to have the ECK Operator and its CRDs installed in the worker cluster immediately after the Promise gets installed.
 This way, the Promise can use the Operator to install the Elastic Stack.

 <img src={useBaseUrl('/img/docs/workshop/promise-with-dependencies.png')} />